The Five Problems of Irreversibility: The Five Problems of Irreversibility

+In this section, I will briefly recapitulate what is commonly referred to as \ZT{the problem of irreversibility}.
+This is a longwithstanding debate in the foundations of statistical mechanics, which has evolved into a variety of sub-debates that are dealing with different aspects.
+A careful distinction of the different explananda is required both to ensure a conceptually precise treatment and to appreciate that studying DDFT is important for a variety of foundational debates.
+For this purpose, I will introduce here a scheme of \ZT{problems of irreversibility}, which is used to provide structure both for the overview over the general debate and for the discussion of DDFT in the subsequent chapters.
+These will also present the five problems in more detail.
+Given that DDFT is a classical theory (although it can be connected to quantum-mechanical methods, see \citet{teVrugtLW2020} for a discussion), I will restrict myself to classical statistical mechanics here.

+The first theory that is relevant is thermodynamics, which is a phenomenological theory that describes macroscopic systems\footnote{By a \textit{macroscopic system}, I mean a system that contains about $10^{23}$ particles.
+Strictly speaking, the thermodynamic limit requires that a macroscopic systems has infinitely many particles \citep{ThieleFHEKA2019}.
+This idealization, however, leads to additional philosophical problems \citep{MenonC2013} that are not relevant here.} A central observation in thermodynamics is that isolated systems tend to approach a state of \textit{thermodynamic equilibrium}, in which its macroscopic properties are approximately constant.
+This will, in practice, be the case only on certain observational timescales \cite[p.
+545]{Callender2001}.
+For example, a cup of hot coffee that stands in a cold room will cool down until it has room temperature (equilibrium state).

+This is associated with a quantity known as \textit{entropy}, which according to (a common interpretation of) the \textit{second law of thermodynamics} can never decrease in an isolated system.
+For example, it is not possible that the coffee spontaneously heats up by absorbing heat from the cold room, since in this case entropy would decrease.
+The tendency to approach equilibrium is often associated with the second law of thermodynamics, although \citet{BrownU2001} have argued that it has a more fundamental status and should be viewed as a \textit{minus first law}.
+This leads us to the first problem (\cref{one}), which is concerned with how the observation that macroscopic systems exhibit irreversible behavior is built into the axioms of thermodynamics.

-The microscopic state of a many-particle system can be specified completely by giving position and momentum of every particle.
-These evolve according to \textit{Hamilton's equations}, which are the fundamental laws of classical mechanics and have the important property of being \textit{time-reversal invariant}: If we record a movie of a process allowed by classical mechanics and play the movie backwards, then what we see will also be a process allowed by classical mechanics.
+The second theory we require is classical mechanics, which describes the microscopic dynamics of the individual particles.
+These are described by \textit{Hamilton's equations}, which are the fundamental laws of classical mechanics and have the important property of being \textit{time-reversal invariant}: If we record a movie of a process allowed by classical mechanics and play the movie backwards, then what we see will also be a process allowed by classical mechanics.
 The microscopic laws know no preferred direction of time.
 The microstate of a system is a point in the so-called \textit{phase space}, which is the central playground of classical mechanics.